line/armeria/site/src/sphinx/server-access-log.rst

     // Using the mapper which sets an access logger with the given VirtualHost instance. sb.accessLogger(virtualHost -> {
         ....
-        // Return your access logger with the given VirtualHost instance. return ....
+        // Return the logger.
+        // Do not return null.
+Otherwise, it will raise ``IllegalStateException`` return ....
     });

-    // You can use VirtualHostBuilder.accessLogger to specify your own logger for the VirtualHost. sb.withVirtualHost("*.example.com")
+You can also specify your own logger for the specific :api:`VirtualHost`.
+In this case, the :api:`VirtualHost` doesn't follow the mapper you set via ``ServerBuilder.accessLogger()``.

+    // Using the specific logger name.
+    sb.withVirtualHost("*.example.com")
     .accessLogger("Write your access logger name you want.")
     .and()